vlcn-io/cr-sqlite/notes.md

 - test quoted table names.... strip quote in extract word?
 - support `if not exists`
 - support quoted identifiers --
+- additional indices on clock tables to facilitate delta extraction?

   ```
   sqlite> create table """foo""" (a);